Madeira: Country and Foreign Investment

 Relationship with the EU

 Madeira is part of Portugal and is fully integrated into the European Union.
-However, a number of special local regimes which are accepted by the EU combine to make Madeira a particularly advantageous location for many types of company with business activities in the EU.
+However, a number of special local regimes, accepted by the EU, make Madeira a particularly advantageous location for many types of business within the Union.
 See the Free Trade Zone below; also see Offshore Business Sectors and Offshore Legal and Tax Regimes.

-Madeira was declared an outermost region of the European Union both by the declaration on the outermost regions of the Community attached to Final Act of the Treaty of the European Union and subsequently by the Treaty of Amsterdam.
-Both of these treaties provided for the possibility of regional aid schemes that included special tax incentives to stimulate economic and social development.
+Madeira was deemed an outermost region of the European Union by the declaration on the outermost regions of the community attached to final act of the Treaty of the European Union and the Treaty of Amsterdam.
+Both of these treaties provided for the possibility of regional aid schemes, including special tax incentives to stimulate economic and social development.

 In January 2008, the Portuguese government issued a decree that allows new companies licensed from January 2007 to December of 2013 to enjoy reduced corporate tax rates of 3% between 2007 and 2009, 4% between 2010 and 2012 and 5% between 2013 and 2020.
 Companies licensed to operate within Madeira's International Business Centre before the year 2001 continued to benefit from a full exemption from corporate tax until the end of 2011, as well as from withholding taxes on dividends, royalty payments and capital duty.
 As of 2012, such companies fall under the new regime which is valid until the year 2020.

 In July 2018, the EU started a thorough investigation into the tax exemptions companies in Madeira may be enjoying.
 This was due to ongoing concerns that the tax exemptions are being exploited by companies that do nothing to ensure growth in the region.
 The European Commission stated that it had "doubts that Portugal complied with its requirements" and is investigating whether the tax benefits in question constitute illegal state aid.
 The investigation continues.